cloud-by-bao/cloud-by-bao/README.md

 <h2>👋 About Me</h2>

-I'm **Bao Luong**, a passionate **Cloud & DevOps Engineer** with a strong focus on automating cloud infrastructure and optimizing CI/CD pipelines.
+I'm passionate **Cloud & DevOps Engineer** with a strong focus on automating cloud infrastructure and optimizing CI/CD pipelines.
 I thrive at the intersection of **development and operations**, helping teams build scalable, secure, and reliable systems in the cloud.

 🌩️ **Core Expertise:**